RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

-New function: TransformDirectory utility now can 'normalize' out of control filename characters
+New function: TransformDirectory utility now can 'normalize' out-of-control filename characters

 New function: ExtractXerox860Files - extract files from Xerox 860 8" disk images

 New transforms: Word Writer 4 for Commodore 64, Xerox 860

-Bug fix: "Toggles" are now reset at the start of each file when processing a directory full of files
+Bug fix: "Toggles" (%) are now reset at the start of each file when processing a directory full of files

 Transformenator introduction:
 =============================